Terreii/hoodie-plugin-store-crypto/docs/api.md

 ### Documents from this plugin

 Settings, reset-keys, and the salt-document get saved using a prefix of `hoodiePluginCryptoStore/`.

+Those are:

+- **hoodiePluginCryptoStore/salt** - for storing the salt and password check
+- **hoodiePluginCryptoStore/pwReset_[0-9]** - for storing the reset-keys.
+They are 10 documents.

 ### Concepts of cryptoStore.withPassword